hydrogenjs/hydrogen/README.md

 ### V1

 - [ ] Debugging - How to debug a Hydrogen build process
-- [ ] Project write - To improve modularity
+- [ ] Project rewrite - To improve modularity
 - [ ] Improve documention